okeeffed/developer-notes/manual/Enterprise-Architecture-Patterns/1-Enterprise-Architecture-Patterns.md

 Complexity is broken down into 3 parts:

 1. Micro: taking input and managing output.
-2. Mezzo: intra-component/libs interacting within the application.
+2. Meso: intra-component/libs interacting within the application.
 3. Macro: application(s) interacting with each other.

 Questions to ask: